sashka0264/sashka0264/README.md

 **About me**

-- 💼 FrontEnd Engineer at Sberbank
+- 💼 FrontEnd Engineer at Sber (ex Sberbank)

 - 📈 Resolve **300+** problems on Leetcode